Every City in the USA

 2019 692,600 July 1, 2019

-What's the median income in Boston?
+What is the median household income in Boston?

 Median household income is 25% above the U.S. median ($97,344 vs $77,719); 16.6% live in poverty — 4.1 points above the 12.5% U.S. rate.